NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Pinning Fire.md

 You target your opponent's clothing, equipment, or loose flesh with piercing projectiles to pin them to the ground or a nearby surface.

-If both your attacks hit, the target must succeed at a Reflex save against your class DC or become [[Conditions/Immobilized|Immobilized]] until it or an adjacent creature succeeds at a DC 10 Athletics check check to remove the pinning projectiles.
+If both your attacks hit, the target must succeed at a Reflex save against your class DC or become [[Immobilized|Immobilized]] until it or an adjacent creature succeeds at a DC 10 Athletics check check to remove the pinning projectiles.

 The creature doesn't become stuck if it is incorporeal, is liquid (like a water elemental or some oozes), or could otherwise escape without effort.